kbtrotman/hiveFS/README.md

    initial ISO install and configuration.
 Adding nodes adds both the ability to attach more storage via PCI slots/internal bays and distribution of incoming reads/writes for more bandwidth.
-The hive runs a software called Hive_Guard which provides a whole host of functions, from securing incoming trqansmissions, to load balancing erasure coding stripes across the nodes, re-balancing when nodes are added/deleted, and managing Posix locks and notifications.
-This load balances all load across every node equally.
+The hive runs a software called Hive_Guard which provides a whole host of functions, from securing incoming transmissions, balancing erasure code stripes across the nodes, re-balancing EC when nodes are added/deleted, raft clustering algorythm, replicated write logs, and managing Posix locks, leases, and notifications.
+Hive guard acts as a query distribution and load balances all load across every node equally.
 And by using erasure coding, it not only provides redundancy but also breaks up each block into chunks written across the nodes for very efficient write speeds.
+   Each written block is distributed across six nodes, which significantly increases speed.
+(However, two of those stripes are parity, meaning with 6 nodes or more, the system can loose at least two nodes and operate degradaded, but still retain viability.)
 Backend storage can be anything that appears locally attached but the hive is tuned specifically for SSD (especially NVME).
 HSD is not recommended.
-It uses a key/value store for de-dupe and those are extramely fast when tuned well and backed by SSD.
+It uses a high-speed key/value store for de-dupe that is extremely fast as configured and backed by SSD.

 2. HiveFS is a kernel module that takes a small local disk and builds a superblock on it and cache.
    The superblock allows the FS to load and then points it to the central hive for inode data.
 A small